 Mosquitoes, ticks, and other creepy-crawlies can transmit nasty diseases ranging from malaria to Zika.
 Traveling to an affected area?
 Stock up on insect repellent to use during your trip, and consider treating your shoes and clothing with permethrin before you leave.
 3M offers a travel-size insect repellent with DEET in a lotion or spray form.

 Portable Toothbrush Sanitizer

 Sometimes you have to subject your toothbrush to less-than-ideal conditions on the road—using it in the airplane bathroom, for instance, or storing it in a dubiously clean hotel bathroom cup.
 Before you put in your mouth, sanitize your toothbrush with the DUV Toothbrush Sanitizer, a portable case that uses UV light to kill the bacteria lurking on your toothbrush.

 Got a long flight, drive, or train ride coming up?
-You could be putting yourself at risk for blood clots, which can occur any time you’re sitting stationary for long periods of time (not only when you’re at 30,000 feet).
+You could be putting yourself at risk for blood clots, which can occur any time you’re sitting still for long periods of time (not only when you’re at 30,000 feet).
 If such a clot spreads to the lungs, it could have life-threatening consequences.
 Compression socks can help stimulate blood flow, reduce swelling, and prevent deep vein thrombosis.
 (Note: If you have certain medical conditions, your doctor may recommend custom-fitted compression stockings.)